outofcoffee/imposter/README.md

 If Docker isn't your thing, or you want to build Imposter yourself, you can create a standlone JAR file.
 See the _Build_ section below.

+Once, built, you can run the JAR as follows:

+    java -jar distro/build/libs/imposter.jar [args]

 # Usage

 The following system properties can be used (specify as command line switches with `-Dswitch=value`).